greenm01/ec4x/docs/ec4x_specs.md

 The relationship between PSU and PU is exponential.
 As the population grows the laws of diminishing returns take effect and the amount of production generated per individual is reduced.
 People are doing less work while the colony continues to slowly gain wealth.
 Think of gains in efficiency, productivity, and quality of life.

-This model is disinflinationary; inflation asymptotically approcahes zero over time, i.e. Monero.
+This model is disinflationary; inflation asymptotically approaches zero over time, i.e. Monero.

 Reckless fiat monetary policy left the former Empire in ruins.
-Demagoguery, excessive money printing, defecit spending, out of control socialist entitlements, and simple greed by beaucratic elites led directly to revolution and collapse.
+Demagoguery, excessive money printing, deficit spending, out of control socialist entitlements, and simple greed by bureaucratic elites led directly to revolution and collapse.
 The Empire cannibalized itself from the inside out.
 As Duke your obligation is to rebuild from the ashes and lead your House to prosperity.

 A high PSU to PU ratio is an advantage when transferring colonists from larger planets to smaller planets.
 The mother-colony is able to contribute a relatively large number of people to the new colony without a significant loss of production to itself.
 This incentivizes eXpanding population across newly acquired planets.